 Request a Customized Tour to Washington DC for your Group

-When the monument was dedicated in 1885, it was not only the tallest obelisk, but in fact the world’s tallest structure at 555 feet and 5 inches tall.
-It is now no longer the tallest structure, but still has the distinction of tallest obelisk.
+- When the monument was dedicated in 1885, it was not only the tallest obelisk but in fact the world’s tallest structure at 555 feet and 5 inches tall.
+It is now no longer the tallest structure, but still has the distinction of the tallest obelisk.